 A regular employee who resigns their position and within 60 calendar days is re-employed as a regular employee shall be granted a leave of absence without pay covering those days absent.
-Effective the date of re-employment, they shall accrue seniority as described in Article 9.2(a) Loss of Seniority and shall retain all provisions and rights in relation to other benefits, provided they had not withdrawn their pension benefits.
+Effective the date of re-employment, they shall accrue seniority as described in Clause 9.2(a) Loss of Seniority and shall retain all provisions and rights in relation to other benefits, provided they have not withdrawn their superannuation.